anankran/kiss-mvc/README.md

 The general idea of the project is to build an MVC using PHP that is as simple as possible.

-You have an idea to make it even simpler, or there's something that if feel that is terribly wrong?
+You have an idea to make it even simpler, or you feel that there's something you can do it to make it better?
 So let's do it! ;)

 Next steps will be to add ORM and a template engine.